The On-Going Safety of Home Delivered Meal Kits

 Your busy, hard working, money budgeting, safety conscious public

 Home meal delivery kits fill a need for busy families and gourmets.
 I believe the Rutgers-Tennessee State University study will create much-needed improvements in perishable packaging and safe delivery processes.
-More vendors, like Amazon, entering the food delivery market will encourage the industry and the USDA to create and enforce safety guidelines.
+I believe, more vendors entering and competing in the food delivery market will encourage the industry and the USDA to create and enforce safety guidelines.
 Home delivered kits will live on, thankfully.
 Whoop whoop!

 But until then, its up to you to ensure the your food safety by storing and cooking food correctly.